wh-alice/mig_visualstudio/vs/misc/method-declaration-statements-must-be-the-first-on-a-logical-line.md

 ---
-title: "Method declaration statements must be the first on a logical line | Microsoft Docs" ms.custom: "" ms.date: "10/19/2016" ms.prod: "visual-studio-dev14"
+title: "Method declaration statements must be the first on a logical line" ms.custom: "" ms.date: "10/19/2016" ms.prod: "visual-studio-dev14"